-Not so Above It All: Both Diane and Frasier, the longer they stay at Cheers.
+Not So Above It All: Both Diane and Frasier, the longer they stay at Cheers.
 When Sumner Sloane returns, Diane muses about herself when she first arrived at the bar, "What a prissy little snot I was!"
-Sumner is also gobsmacked when Diane tells him to "cut the crap".
+Sumner Sloan is also gobsmacked when Diane tells him to "cut the crap."
 Also highlighted when Diane gets involved in the food fight at Thanksgiving.

 Meanwhile, Frasier finds he enjoys hockey and doing "guy stuff" at the bar; for him, it's cathartic.

-Not So Great Escape: An episode featured Norm being hired to paint the bedroom of Rebecca's millionaire crush Evan Drake while the latter is away on a business trip.
-Rebecca then convinces Norm to let her tag along for her to "see where he sleeps".
-Unfortunately, Drake returns early leaving only enough time for Rebecca to hide in the closet, making Norm go to increasingly ludicrous attempts to make the exhausted Drake leave the room (since he would probably find Rebecca in the morning), culminating in Norm convincing Drake to help him carry out his "fantasy" of "carrying a rich man across the lawn in his pajamas".
+Not So Great Escape: One episode features Norm being hired to paint the bedroom of Rebecca's millionaire crush Evan Drake while the latter is away on a business trip.
+Rebecca then convinces Norm to let her tag along for her to "see where he sleeps."
+Unfortunately, Drake returns early leaving only enough time for Rebecca to hide in the closet, making Norm go to increasingly ludicrous attempts to make the exhausted Drake leave the room (as he would probably find Rebecca in the morning), culminating in Norm convincing Drake to help him carry out his "fantasy" of "carrying a rich man across the lawn in his pajamas".

-Also Diane and Cliff.
-Closer to the show's beginning, Cliff's sort of a know-it-all Jerk Ass who at times make remarks that sound slightly misogynistic—much to Diane's annoyance.
-As Season Two progressed, his character's sweet/vulnerable side came out most notably in Season Two's "Cliff's Rocky Moment".
-She also goes the extra mile to be the ideal "date" for him in Season Four's "Cliffie's Big Score".
+Also, Diane and Cliff.
+Closer to the show's beginning, Cliff's sort of a know-it-all Jerkass who at times make remarks that sound slightly misogynistic—much to Diane's annoyance.
+As Season Two progresses his sweet/vulnerable side comes out, most notably in Season Two's "Cliff's Rocky Moment."
+Diane also goes the extra mile to be the ideal "date" for him in Season Four's "Cliffie's Big Score."

 Official Couple: From the beginning, Sam and Diane were conceived as having a flirtatious (and eventually romantic) parallel to Spencer Tracey and Katherine Hepburn.

-In the Rebecca era, Woody and Kelley inherit the title.
+In the Rebecca era, Woody and Kelly inherit the title.

-Off The Wagon: Happens to Sam when he and Diane break up in the second-season finale.
+Off The Wagon: Happens to Sam when he and Diane break up in the Season Two finale.
 And never again.

-Oh Crap: In the series premiere, Diane at first bursts out laughing when Sam offers to hire her.
+Oh, Crap: In the series premiere, Diane at first bursts out laughing when Sam offers to hire her.
 This is immediately followed by Carla reading a long, complicated list of drink orders to Sam, which Diane clearly pays no real attention to.
-She declares her intention to instead go out into the world and look for "a job that's perfect for me", as opposed to one as a mere waitress.
-But just as she's about to leave, Sam realizes he's forgotten Carla's orders, and asks her to repeat.
-Cue an exasperated Diane, without batting an eye, reciting the entire list—word for word.
-Carla and Sam stare at her in amazed silence...and Diane non-verbally realizes she's just doomed herself.
+She declares her intention to instead go out into the world and look for "a job that's perfect for me," as opposed to one as a mere waitress.
+Just as she's about to leave, Sam realizes he's forgotten Carla's orders and asks her to repeat.
+Cue an exasperated Diane, without batting an eye, reciting the entire list word for word.
+Carla and Sam stare at her in amazed silence... and Diane visibly realizes she's just doomed herself.

-One-Hour Work Week: Diane got a lot of time off for her personal pursuits, which was one of the reasons Carla hated her (having to cover for her.)
-One of the Running Gags late in the show's run was that Rebecca didn't seem to have an official job at Cheers.
+One-Hour Work Week: Diane gets a lot of time off for her personal pursuits, which is one of the reasons Carla dislikes her (having to cover for her.)
+One of the Running Gags late in the show's run is that Rebecca doesn't seem to have an official job at Cheers.